AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-cross-team-feature-group.md

 Provide a title, key, description, and optionally a tag.
 Configure the following options:

 * **Percentage rollout** — Set how much of the audience receives the feature.
 * **Rollout type** — Choose Manual or Automated.
-See [Automated rollouts](../../automated-rollouts/create-automated-rollout.md) for details on automated rollouts.
+Automated rollouts gradually increase the exposure percentage according to a configured schedule.

 >[!NOTE]
 >